Quirks, Bugs, Workarounds, and Hints

 Using attestation to strongly enforce policies and to remotely establish trust in mobile clients is rooted in cryptographic mechanisms and PKI procedures.
 Hence, timeliness is of the essence, freshness windows and temporal checks are crucial.
 As a logical consequence, the clocks between a service and to-be-attested clients need to be in sync.

 Given that the service owner is very much not the device owner, clock drifts and even timezone differences causing hours of offset are not uncommon.
 Warden Supreme allows for sending server time zone (and even clock drift information) to clients along with a cryptographic nonce at the start of an attestation procedure.
 However, cryptographic operations are performed in hardware and are thus not controlled by the application that receives the attestation challenge.
-A timezone offset and a time drift will therefore result in a certificate chain carrying attestation statements that will error out due to temporal offsets.
-There are two generic ways to cope with this, as discussed in the following subsections.
+A timezone offset and a time drift will therefore result in a certificate chain carrying attestation statements that will error out due to temporal offsets (see below).

 Warden's Supreme verifier allows for setting a global verification clock offset through the parameter verificationTimeOffset.

-You will always want to set this, because even one millisecond of clock drift can cause otherwise perfectly valid attestations to error out!
+- This defaults to five minutes, because even one millisecond of clock drift can cause otherwise perfectly valid attestations to error out!

 The two Sources of Attestation Creation Time